 Bitcoin Binary Option BrokersTrading Bitcoin Options

-Are you looking to trade Bitcoin Binary Options?
-Are you interested in finding a Binary Options broker that will take Bitcoin deposits as well as pay you in Bitcoin?
+Are you looking to trade Bitcoin Options?
+Are you interested in finding a Crypto Options broker that will take Bitcoin deposits as well as pay you in Bitcoin?

 These are some questions that we at the Trading Club get quite often from prospective members.
 They are drawn to the allure of trading the crypto currency and handling their transactions safely and securely.

-This is why we have decided to take a look at the current Binary Options landscape and locate the most reliable Binary Options brokers.
+This is why we have decided to take a look at the current Binary Options landscape and locate the most reliable Crypto Options brokers.

-In the below table, we have a number of Binary Options brokers who are able to provide either Bitcoin as a tradable asset or a means to fund your account.
+In the below table, we have a number of Bitcoin Options brokers who are able to provide either Bitcoin as a tradable asset or a means to fund your account.

 Why Bitcoin Options?

 There are numerous reasons why people would want to trade Bitcoin Binary Options.
 One of the most obvious is the return that a trader can generate when trading the crypto currency.